Former U.S. Rep. Jim Ramstad, champion of mental health issues, dies at 74

 Ramstad was even considered for a post in the administration of former President Barack Obama, though the appointment didn't end up happening.
 After he left Congress, he served as a fellow at Harvard University and was a senior adviser to Minnesota's Hazelden Treatment Center.

-When Ramstad left Congress in early 2009, he was replaced by former Rep. Erik Paulsen, a fellow Republican.
+When Ramstad left Congress in early 2009, Paulsen replaced him.
 The Third District seat is now represented by a Democrat, U.S. Rep. Dean Phillips.

 "He served with principle and grace for almost two decades, and left a remarkable legacy in our community, our state, and our country," Phillips said in a tweet late Thursday.